 Consumers can also call a special hotline, at 1-844-220-552, to talk to their legislators.

-The state’s Telecommunication Act expires July 1, so consumers shouldn’t wait to tell the Illinois General Assembly to vote NO on AT&T’s two deregulation bills—Senate Bill 1381 and House Bill 2691
+The state’s Telecommunication Act expires July 1, so consumers shouldn’t wait to on AT&T’s two deregulation bills—Senate Bill 1381 and House Bill 2691

 One consumer who’s already speaking out against AT&T’s plan is Carol Kolen.